5.7 “Learning to participate” through formal, non-formal and informal learning

 Several textbooks on social and civic knowledge have been published.
 Usually, manuals and accompanying pedagogical material are available on the websites of various NGOs and schools, such as the website the DIA.

-According to the Government's regulation [419/2024.
-(XII.23) Korm. rendelet] as a general rule, it is mandatory for teachers to participate in teacher training and pass an examination.
+According to the Government's regulation 419/2024.
+(XII.23) on teacher's training [419/2024.
+(XII.23) Korm. rendelet a pedagógus-továbbképzés rendszeréről] as a general rule, it is mandatory for teachers to participate in teacher training and pass an examination.
 The aim is to renew, expand and develop the knowledge and skills needed to deal with children and students.
+Among these trainings, some deal with school community service or rights awareness or focus on human rights and democratic values.
+These trainings are mainly aimed at ethics teachers and teachers interested in civic education.
+Universities and Parliament have the possibility to organise such training.

 PRIME project

-The target groups are teachers who assist in the work of school student councils (for more information, see above) in secondary schools and youth officers working at local governments.
+The target groups were teachers who assist in the work of school Student Councils (for more information, see above) in secondary schools and youth officers working at local governments.
 They have the possibility to promote youth participation in these institutes.
 In 2023, they conducted research on students' participation in educational institutions' life, and developed training materials and a summary of best practices for teachers based on the results.
 In the frame of the project, in 2024, they also provided trainings for teachers.
+In the pilot trainings about 140 teachers participated, and there was more training for 15 teachers in 15 groups and youth officers.
+The project is financed from the Erasmus+ budget.
 (For more information on youth officers, see 10.2 Administration and governance of youth work.)